cloudfoundry/uptimer/README.md

 The `tcp_domain` and `available_port` values
 are not required
 _unless_ you elect to run the `app_syslog_availability` test.

+`isolation_segment` is not required.
+Setting it allows you to target a different isolation segment other than `shared`.

 ### Optional tests (optional)
 The `optional_tests` section is optional,